 The road carries on through the forest and along the banks of Llyn Dinas lake.
 This 60-acre lake is home to salmon and trout – and possibly the throne of Britain.
 Legend has it that ancient British king Vortigern hid the throne under a great stone by Llyn Dinas for safekeeping and it’s still there.
 If you fancy taking a look a mile-long path circles the lake.

 We drove on around the edge of Llyn Dinas and it wasn’t long until we came to an even more beautiful lake – Llyn Gwynant.
-On a calm, still morning the lake was perfectly flat with the mountains, blue sky and fluffy clouds reflected like a mirror (well at least until a dog jumped in for a swim – if it wasn’t 10 degrees in the water I might’ve been tempted too).
+On a calm, still morning the lake was perfectly flat with the mountains, blue sky and fluffy clouds reflected like a mirror (until a dog jumped in for a swim – if it wasn’t 10 degrees in the water I might’ve been tempted too).

 The start of autumn is a gorgeous time to visit Snowdonia with a mix of green, gold and red shades everywhere you look.
 The road follows the Nant Gwynant river from the lake and climbs 600 feet upwards in just two miles.
 At the top there’s a viewpoint where you can stop off and take a look back down to the lake (where the image at the top of this post was taken) and over towards the Cwm Dyli hydro-electric power station.

 At the top of Nant Gwynant we took a diversion to the left, following the A4086 to the Pen-y-Pass.
 This is the start of three of the main routes for climbing Snowdon – the Miners Track, Pyg Track and Crib Goch.
 The car park was packed with hikers getting ready to start the climb up, and there’s a café full of others who were celebrating getting back down.